mercyXp/airbnb-clone-project/README.md

 An administrative panel allows platform administrators to oversee user activity, manage listings, handle disputes, and monitor overall platform health.
 This feature supports platform governance and maintenance.

+## API Security

+Securing the backend APIs is essential to protect user data, ensure the integrity of transactions, and maintain trust on the platform.
+Below are the key security measures that will be implemented:

+---

+### 1️⃣ Authentication

+**Description:**
+We will implement secure authentication using JSON Web Tokens (JWT) or OAuth2 to verify the identity of users before granting access to protected endpoints.

+**Why it's important:**
+- Prevents unauthorized access to user accounts.
+- Ensures that only authenticated users can make bookings, post reviews, or modify properties.

+---

+### 2️⃣ Authorization

+**Description:**
+Role-based access control (RBAC) will be used to restrict users to only the actions they are permitted to perform.
+For example, only property owners can edit their own listings.

+**Why it's important:**
+- Prevents privilege escalation.
+- Protects sensitive operations and enforces correct user permissions.

+---

+### 3️⃣ Data Validation and Sanitization

+**Description:**
+All incoming data will be validated and sanitized to prevent injection attacks (SQL injection, XSS).

+**Why it's important:**
+- Protects the database and frontend from malicious data.
+- Ensures system stability and data integrity.

+---

+### 4️⃣ Rate Limiting & Throttling

+**Description:**
+Implement rate limiting to control the number of requests a user can make in a certain period, preventing abuse and DoS attacks.

+**Why it's important:**
+- Protects the server from being overloaded.
+- Prevents brute-force attacks on login endpoints.

+---

+### 5️⃣ Secure Data Transmission

+**Description:**
+Enforce HTTPS across all endpoints to encrypt data in transit between client and server.

+**Why it's important:**
+- Prevents eavesdropping and man-in-the-middle attacks.
+- Secures sensitive information such as login credentials and payment data.

+---

+### 6️⃣ Payment Security

+**Description:**
+Integrate with secure, PCI-compliant payment gateways (e.g., Stripe, PayPal).
+Sensitive financial data will never be stored on our servers.

+**Why it's important:**
+- Ensures compliance with financial regulations.
+- Protects both guests and hosts from fraud.

+---

+### 7️⃣ Logging and Monitoring

+**Description:**
+Maintain logs for critical API events and monitor for suspicious activity.

+**Why it's important:**
+- Enables quick detection and response to security breaches.
+- Helps in auditing and forensic analysis after incidents.

+---

+### 8️⃣ Environment Configuration Security

+**Description:**
+Sensitive credentials such as API keys, database passwords, and secret keys will be stored in environment variables and secured through proper secret management.

+**Why it's important:**
+- Prevents accidental exposure of sensitive information in code repositories.
+- Ensures secure deployment practices.